hilios/moulin_rouge/README.md

 end
 ```

-Finally include to your model that will have role
+Finally include to your model that will have roles:

 ```ruby
 class User < ActiveRecord::Base